Step 1: Once finalist is identified, Recruiter completes references if necessary.

 - Hiring Manager (full name):

-Step 8: the candidate receives the offer.
+Step 8: The offer letter is officially generated and the candidate receives the offer.

 - For US-based offers, the Recruiting Operations Specialist will send the